Study and Living in Croatia

 Travelling In and Around by Bus

 Croatia has a widespread bus network connecting all regions of the country.
 There are inter-city bus lines in Croatia.

 The most regular inter-city bus line is Zagreb-Split, with buses running every 30 minutes.
 Other bus lines are also available that run every hour or many a times per day.
 The price of the ticket is determined on the basis of destination.

-In Croatia, there are many bus services that connect Croatia with all the neighbouring and European countries.
-To know about such services, click here
+International bus connections: In Croatia, there are many bus services that connect Croatia with all the neighbouring and European countries.

 Getting Around by Rail